Ultimately, we want to ‘bring global home’ in a way that makes a global perspective a normal perspective.

 In this era of globalization, the arena of professional practice is an international one.
 Today’s and tomorrow’s leaders must be adept at addressing issues that arise both locally and globally.
 The USC Sol Price School of Public Policy recognizes the importance of training the next generation of professionals to be competitive in this globalized context.
 The USC Price School offers:

-- Cross-disciplinary initiatives that bring together students from the five core programs to research and solve issues of relevance in international settings
+- Cross-disciplinary initiatives that bring together students from the six core programs to research and solve issues of relevance in international settings

 - Long-term, pre-existing relationships with government, business, and community leaders across the globe

 - More than 60 years of innovative international partnerships and projects

 - Global learning opportunities in Los Angeles, the gateway to the Pacific Rim as well as a microcosm of the world at-large